CodeSoul-co/Plasmod/README.md

 #### Verification Checklist
+This part needs to be completed in a Linux environment and requires subsequent verification.
 ```
 [ ] docker build -t cogdb:latest . succeeds (no errors)
 [ ] docker compose up -d andb + minio starts cleanly